Urielink/ekiline/readme.txt

 Ekiline includes support for Woocommerce.

 == Changelog ==
+= 2.2.3 - Dic 23, 2021 =
+* Update: Navbar options, added new css rules.
+Top and bottom margin in body when use fixed navbar.

 = 2.2.2 - Dic 21, 2021 =
 * Disable feature.
 In previous versions, we enabled a wrapper for widgets to adapt their appearance, with the arrival of blocks this has become obsolete.
 * The breadcrum, located in legacy widgets, remains functional.